anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 --- abstract

-This document provides guidance on the composition of DNS messages in constrained networks, where payload sizes can be heavily restricted by the link layer and power consumption must be taken into account.
+This document provides guidance on the composition of DNS messages in constrained networks, where the link layer may restrict payload sizes significantly and batteries challenge power consumption.

 --- middle